mbruns13/project_1_spotify/README.md

 <img src="images/Energy_vs_Streams.png" alt="Energy vs. Streams Scatter Plot" width="400">
 <img src="images/Liveness_vs_Streams.png" alt="Liveness vs. Streams Scatter Plot" width="400">

 After finding no correlation between the song features (danceability, energy, liveness) and the number of streams a top song has, I decided to take a closer look at how a song's danceability might predict the energy.
 For example, if a song is more danceable (values closer to 1), is it also more energetic?
 I predicted they might have a positive correlation between them, and they did.
-In fact, danceability and energy had the strongest r value at 0.186 compared to the r values when comparing them to the number of streams a song had.
+In fact, danceability and energy had the strongest r value at 0.186 compared to the r values above.
 However, the r value is still considered to be weak because it is far closer to 0 than 1, so we cannot assume that the danceability of a song has any significant impact on a song's energy.

 Danceability compared to a song's Energy scatterplot: